cpedro/fluent-plugin-netservice/README.md

 ## SQLite3 Database Setup

-The plugin requires a database to be built.
-At this time, you will have to do this manually.
-You can follow the below steps.
-For my implementation, I parsed the `/etc/services` file on a Linux machine for into a block of `INSERT` statements into the database.

-At a future date, a script *might* be provided to build the database on installation.

-The table must be called `services` and the 3 fields must be:
+The plugin requires a SQLite database to be built.
+The database just needs a single table called `services` with 3 **mandatory** columns:
 * `port` - Integer
 * `protocol` - Text
 * `service` - Text